CapitanDonD/parse_library/README.md

 # Parse library
-This programme is created for download books from the library.
+This programme is created for download books from the library. after launching the code go to *your path to project*/parse_library/pages/index1.html
 ### Online pages on git hub
 https://capitandond.github.io/parse_library/pages/index1.html - url for main page of the site
 ### How to install